Project Overview

 Wilshire Chiller Plant Relocation

-The demolition of electrical and fiber encasements around the building perimeter continued until the end of the first week of April.
+Trenching for the new mechanical water lines commenced, with piping installation beginning in early April.
+Demolition of electrical and fiber encasements around the building perimeter progressed and continued until the end of the first week of April.
 As sections of encasements were removed, their trenches were filled in and compacted.
 In the second week of April, over-excavation and compaction of the chiller building were carried out, followed by survey work for elevations, flooring, and building corners.